notwiu/crm-sales-funnel/README.md

-# crm-sales-funnel
 # ProCRM - Professional Sales Funnel CRM

 A powerful, professional Customer Relationship Management (CRM) system with Sales Funnel management, built with modern technologies.
+Clean, modern CRM for managing leads and moving them through a sales funnel with a lightweight frontend and simple Flask backend.

 ## ✨ Features